FAQs 2024-08-06T14:54:42+08:00

 Although most of the panels are very resistant, you should do your best to avoid scratches on the surface.
 That’s why we recommend to use the following items:

-• microfiber cloth or sponge
+• Microfiber cloth or Soft sponge

-• squeegee with a plastic blade
+• Squeegee with a plastic blade

-• hose (no high pressure)
+• Hose (no high pressure)

-• non-corrosive cleaning products
+• Non-corrosive cleaning products

-• clean water
+• Deionised pure clean water

 Before you start: Safety first!